powershellfish/powershellfish.github.io/README.md

 >>* Hike and hang out with my dog, Gizmo
 >>* Build miniatures and create video tutorials on how others can construct them
 >>* Do yoga, barre, spin, and run
 >>* Spend time learning new things about Python, SQL, and data analytics
+>>* Read!
+You can see what I'm reading [here.](https://www.goodreads.com/user/show/1258553-powershellfish)